Rams–Seahawks rivalry: 2021–2023: Rams win Super Bowl LVI

+In Week 15 of that same season, a critical game between the rivals was postponed from Sunday, December 19 to Tuesday, December 21 due to COVID-19 outbreaks on both sides.
+With neither offense at full strength, the 9–4 Rams defeated the 5–8 Seahawks by the final score of 20–10 in a defensive battle.
+The Rams won thanks to two receiving touchdowns by eventual 2021 Offensive Player of the Year, 2021 receiving triple crown winner, and Super Bowl LVI MVP Cooper Kupp.
+The win allowed the Rams to keep pace with the Arizona Cardinals for the NFC West division title.
+Simultaneously for the Seahawks; the loss was effectively a death blow to Seattle's season.
+Seattle would be eliminated from playoff contention a week later.
+Meanwhile, the Rams finished with a 12–5 record, winning the NFC West, and eventually winning Super Bowl LVI.
+The Seahawks finished the season at last place in the division with a 7–10 record, their first losing record since 2011.

-In the 2022 off-season, Seattle traded longtime quarterback Russell Wilson to the Denver Broncos.
-Most notably, Rams star defensive tackle Aaron Donald had recorded 15 sacks against Seattle, more than any other opponent, along with the most sacks of quarterback Russell Wilson by a team in his career.
+During the 2022 off-season, Seattle traded longtime quarterback Russell Wilson to the Denver Broncos.
+Most notably during his time in Seattle, Rams star defensive tackle Aaron Donald had recorded 15 sacks against Seattle, more than any other opponent in Wilson’s career.
 The Seahawks also made the decision to release Pro Bowl linebacker Bobby Wagner, the final remaining member of the Legion of Boom defense.
 Originally a native of Southern California, Wagner would ironically choose to sign with the Rams on March 31 for a 5-year contract worth up to $65 million.